Fitness Challenges to Prepare for Outdoor Adventures

 Fitness challenges are a great way to set a goal and work toward being fit.
 I hope these examples are helpful.
 If you are up an even bigger challenges, consider trying the plan Jeff Cstari shared in Stay Healthy With a Year of Fitness Challenges in Scouting Magazine.
 It has some great fitness challenge ideas that will help you be prepared for your adventures.

 Good luck with your fitness challenges.
-I’d love to hear more about your outdoor fitness adventures and how you prepare so that you are able to enjoy them.
+We’d love to hear more about your outdoor fitness adventures and how you prepare so that you are able to enjoy them.
 Have you tried a fitness challenge?
 Leave a comment to share your story.

 Copyright 2019 Travel Trail Sail.
 All Rights Reserved.